jooapa/jammer/README.md

 - open the inspect element -> Network tab
 - start playing some random song
 - you start to see some entries in the network tab. you should see some thing like `me?client_id=wDSKS1Bp8WmdlRPkZ7NQXGs67PMXl2Nd`

+or you can use the automatic client id fetcher, that is located in the settings menu. *(Might crash on linux)*

 ## Star History